RaubCamaioni/jetson_rtl8822ce_no_ir_patch/README.md

 L4T Archive: [L4T](https://developer.nvidia.com/embedded/jetson-linux-archive)

 # In-kernel vs Out-Of-Tree
-Starting with Jetson Linux 36.2 the rtl8822ce drivers moved from being an kernel-driver to an out-of-tree (oot) driver.
+Starting with Jetson Linux 36.2 the rtl8822ce drivers moved from being a kernel-driver to an out-of-tree (oot) driver.
 A different source patch and .ko file is used for kernel-driver vs oot.

 # Real World Testing
 I have only preformed the patch for Jetson Linux 35.5.0 and 36.3.0.
-The patch for 35.5.0 will probably work for older version of 35.* or 34.*.
+The patch for 35.5.0 will probably work for older versions of jetson Linux 35.* or 34.*.

 # What about other Wifi Module Drivers?
 Different wifi drivers will follow similar conventions.